 This book gives a brief overview of regional issues and the history of post-secondary education in Kazakhstan and describes the development of higher and tertiary education in the country since the transition began, along with a set of key recommendations for improvements.

 English, , 1,652kb

 This Country Note on Croatia forms part of the OECD Thematic Review of Tertiary Education.
 This is a collaborative project to assist the design and implementation of tertiary education policies which contribute to the realisation of social and economic objectives of countries.

-This Country Background Report for the Czech Republic was prepared by the Ministry of Education, Youth and Sports as an input to the OECD Thematic review of Tertiary Education.
+This Country Background Report for Croatia was prepared for the Republic of Croatia's Ministry of Science, Education and Sports as an input to the OECD Thematic Review of Tertiary Education.